 - What Does Vitamin E Do to Your Skin?

 Everything You Need to Know About Vitamin E

 Without vitamin E, we essentially turn rancid.
 Vitamin E is fat-soluble that is able to penetrate the fatty areas of our tissues.

 As it does so, it neutralizes toxic oxidants and protects oxidant-sensitive membranes.
-Thus vitamin E is justifiably known as an antioxidant, and for helping to prevent age-associated increases in oxidative insults to our bodies.
+Thus, vitamin E is justifiably known as an antioxidant and for helping to prevent age-associated increases in oxidative damage or insults to our bodies.

 In reality, vitamin E comes in eight different forms, all of which are derived from plants.
 The eight E’s are divided into two classes: